15 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 (c) Where the dividend in respect of a class of preference shares has not been paid for a period of two years or more, such class of preference shareholders shall have a right to vote on all the resolutions placed before the company.

-(i) The company has issued 4,500 (previous year 4,000) Unlisted, Secured, Unrated, Redeemable, Rupee Denominated, Non-Convertible Debentures (“the debentures”) of ' 1,00,000/- (Rupees One lakh only) each on private placement basis to part-finance the Company’s Project of High Rise Residential Apartments in the name of ‘The Sovereign’.
+(i) The company has issued 5,500 (previous year 4,500) Unlisted, Secured, Unrated, Redeemable, Rupee Denominated, Non-Convertible Debentures (“the debentures”) of J 1,00,000/- each on private placement basis to part-finance the Company’s Project of High-rise Residential Apartments in the name of ‘The Sovereign’.

 Major Terms of the debentures :

-1 Security: (i) 4,000 debentures issued in the previous year are secured by creation of a first charge on the (a) Project Land (b) FSI thereof and the (c) Project put up/ being put up thereon, in favour of debenture trustee for the benefit of the debenture holders by execution and registration of Deed of Mortgage.
+1 Security: The debentures are secured by creation of a first charge on the (a) Project Land (b) FSI thereof and the (c) Project put up/ being put up thereon, in favour of debenture trustee for the benefit of the debenture holders by execution and registration of Deed of Mortgage.

-4 Redemption and premium on redemption: On the completion of the project or 7 years from the date of allotment of debentures, whichever is earlier, the Company shall redeem the debentures along with premium (if applicable) to be calculated in a manner that the debenture holders receive Premium which is equivalent to an IRR on the Debenture Subscription Amount which is equal to the “Project IRR” as specified in the terms of debentures.
+3 Redemption and premium on redemption: On the completion of the project or 7 years from the date of allotment of debentures, whichever is earlier, the Company shall redeem the debentures along with premium (if applicable) to be calculated in a manner that the debenture holders receive premium which is equivalent to an IRR on the Debenture Subscription Amount which is equal to the “Project IRR” as specified in the terms of debentures.
+The premium on redemption, including partial redemptions, will be computed and paid at the end of the tenure of the NCDs.
 The Company, at any time after completion of 12 months from the date of allotment, shall have an option to partially or fully redeem the debentures.

 Major Terms of the debentures :

-1 Security: The debentures are secured by creation of a first charge on the Non-Agricultural Land in favour of debenture trustee for the benefit of the debenture holder by execution and registration of Deed of Mortgage.
+1 Security: The debentures are secured by creation of a first charge on the Non-Agricultural Land in favour of debenture trustee for the benefit of the debenture holder by execution and registration of Deed of Mortgage in compliance with the provisions of applicable laws.

-2 Interest is payable to debenture holders @ 12 % p.a.
+2 Interest is payable to debenture holders @ 7.50% per annum, due on March 31, every year.

 4 The debentures have been carried at amortised cost.

-Meanwhile, as part of recovery proceedings filed by HDFC Bank for a decretal amount of '2070.45 lacs, the Recovery Officer (“RO”) passed orders dated March 29, 2019 and April 9, 2019 allowing the application of HDFC Bank for the said decretal amount and inter alia also directed attachment of certain immovable properties of the Company situated at Ahmedabad, Kadi and Mumbai.
-As against the said decretal amount of ' 2070.45 Lacs, the value of the properties attached was far in excess of the decretal amount.
-Therefore, the company filed an application before the RO for review /recall and/or modification of the attachment order.
-The application was heard long back, however, no order has been passed yet.
+Meanwhile, as part of recovery proceedings filed by HDFC Bank for a decretal amount of J 2070.45 lacs, the Recovery Officer (“RO”) passed orders dated March 29, 2019 and April 9, 2019 allowing the application of HDFC Bank for the said decretal amount and inter alia also directed attachment of certain immovable properties of the Company situated at Ahmedabad, Kadi and Mumbai.

-The Company had also filed a writ petition at Hon’ble High Court of Bombay challenging the aforesaid two orders of RO dated March 29, 2019 and April 9, 2019.
-The Hon’ble Bombay High Court vide an Order dated November 22, 2019 allowed the Company to pursue its said appeal at DRAT without deposit of statutory amount, in view of the fact that decretal amount stood recovered from BBK due to aforesaid orders of RO and the decree was a joint and several one.
-The Hon’ble High Court also suspended the warrant of attachment against Company’s immovable properties and RO’s order dated March 29, 2019 till the Company’s appeal is decided by DRAT.
-The said appeal has been heard and a Common Order dated 26/04/2024 has been passed by the Hon’ble Chairperson DRAT in respect of Appeals filed by Ashima Ltd. and BBK and matter remanded back to the DRT with directions to consider the question of jurisdiction raised by the Defendants in the OA together with other issues afresh.
+The Company filed a writ petition at Hon’ble High Court of Bombay challenging the aforesaid two orders of RO dated March 29, 2019 and April 9, 2019.
+The Hon’ble Bombay High Court vide an Order dated November 22, 2019 allowed the Company to pursue its said appeal at the Hon’ble DRAT.
+The Hon’ble High Court also suspended the warrant of attachment against Company’s immovable properties and RO’s order dated March 29, 2019 till the Company’s appeal is decided by the Hon’ble DRAT.
+The said appeal has been heard and Order dated April 26, 2024 has been passed by the Hon’ble DRAT remanding the matter back to the DRT with directions to consider the question of jurisdiction raised by the Company in the OA together with other issues afresh.

-Note: 38 - Disclosures as required by Ind AS 19 Employee Benefits:
+Note: 36 - Disclosures as required by Ind AS 19 Employee Benefits :

-The Company has classified the various benefits provided to employees as under:-
+The Company has classified various benefits provided to employees as under:- Defined benefit plans:

-The Company provides for gratuity for employees as per the Payment of Gratuity Act, 1972.
-The gratuity plan is a funded plan administered by a recognised Trust and the Company makes contributions to the Trust.
+The Company provides for gratuity for employees as per the Code on Social Security 2020.
+The gratuity plan is a funded plan administered by a Trust and the Company makes contributions to recognised Trust.
 In accordance with Indian Accounting Standard 19, actuarial valuation was done in respect of the aforesaid defined benefit plans based on the following assumptions.

 Economic Assumptions